 As evident from the foregoing, our measure of the stance of monetary policy in Pakistan is the 6-month treasure bill rate (TB6), mostly reflecting the developments in financial markets.
-Monthly data on Private Sector Credit (Loans) and Real Effective Exchange Rate (REER) have been obtained from the State Bank while the data on Karachi Stock Exchange 100 Index (KSEI) has been obtained from Karachi Stock Exchange (KSE).
-The price level is given by the Consumer Price Index (CPI) which is gathered from Federal Bureau of Statistics (FBS).
-Since, data on GDP is not available on monthly basis; we have used Industrial Production Index (IPI) as a proxy for output.
-Apparently, IPI may seem a weak proxy for GDP as it covers only 20 percent of the total output.
-Contrary to the above observation, the manufacturing sector has a share of around 58 percent in private sector credit off take over the last several years.
+Monthly data on Private Sector Credit (Loans) and Real Effective Exchange Rate (REER) is from the State Bank, while the data on Karachi Stock Exchange 100 Index (KSEI) is from the Karachi Stock Exchange (KSE).
+The price level is given by the Consumer Price Index (CPI), which is gathered from Federal Bureau of Statistics (FBS).

+As the data on GDP is not available on monthly basis, we use Industrial Production Index (IPI) as a proxy to output.
+Apparently, IPI may seem a weak proxy to GDP as it covers only 20 percent of the total output; however, note that the manufacturing sector has a share of around 58 percent in private sector credit off take over the last several years.
 Moreover, it is a leading and lagging indicator of agriculture sector.
-The services sector is also highly correlated with the growth in the industrial output, which underscore its usefulness particularly for exploring the relationship between output growth and monetary policy stance.
-The estimation is done using monthly data from July-1996 to March-2004.
-All the variables are seasonally adjusted and have been used in log form, except TB6.
+The services sector is also highly correlated with the growth in industrial output, which underscores its usefulness particularly for exploring the relationship between output growth and monetary policy stance.
+The estimation is done using monthly data from July 1996 to March 2004.
+All the variables are seasonally adjusted and are in log form, except TB6.